raskell-io/www.raskell.io/content/articles/my-openbsd-journey-getting-it-virtualized-with-libvirt-1.md

 So now, let's get back to our virtualization endeavour where we would like to virtualize OpenBSD on a Void Linux installation.
 If you happen to be using another Linux distribution, most of the individual steps would be very similar.
 That brings me to the next technology we should explain a bit more here, and that is libvirt.

-libvirt is an open-source virtualization management library that provides a simple and unified API for managing virtualization technologies, including KVM, QEMU, Xen, and others.
+[libvirt](https://libvirt.org/) is an open-source virtualization management library that provides a simple and unified API for managing virtualization technologies, including KVM, QEMU, Xen, and others.
 It aims to simplify the process of creating, managing, and migrating virtual machines, storage, and networks, and to make it easier for administrators to manage virtual environments.

-To virtualize an operating system ISO like OpenBSD with libvirt, you need to follow these steps:
+To virtualize an operating system like OpenBSD with libvirt, you need to follow these steps:

 1. Install libvirt and the virtualization technology you want to use, such as KVM.
-2. Download the OpenBSD ISO file and place it in a location accessible by libvirt.
+2. Download the OpenBSD iso file and place it in a location accessible by libvirt.
 3. Create a new virtual machine in libvirt with the OpenBSD ISO as the installation media.
 This can be done through the command line or using a graphical user interface such as virt-manager.
 4. Configure the virtual machine, including the amount of memory, CPU, and disk space, to meet the requirements of OpenBSD.
 5. Start the virtual machine and install OpenBSD as you would on a physical machine.